Omar Ali Saifuddien III: Early life and education

 Omar Ali Saifuddien's behaviour and traits from a young age aligned with Islamic teachings.
 He began learning to read the Quran at the age of ten, under the guidance of tutors, and successfully completed his studies, performing forty formal recitations.
 (Note: Omar Ali learned to recite with Pengiran Anak Manggong, Pehin Khatib Abdul Razak, Pengiran Muda Hashim and Pengiran Pemancha Pengiran Anak Haji Muhammad Yasin.)
 It was customary for the princes and princesses of the royal family to study under various Quranic scholars to receive their blessings and favour.
-In his teenage years, Omar Ali Saifudden continued his religious education, deepening his understanding of Islamic law.
+In his teenage years, Omar Ali Saifuddien continued his religious education, deepening his understanding of Islamic law.
 (Note: Before his departure, Dayang Chuchu binti Awang Haji Besar and Awang Haji Metali bin Mat Yasin taught him how to recite and the laws of Islam.)
-One of his most influential mentors was Abdul Mokti Nasar, whose teachings shaped his vision for modernising Brunei's religious institutions and strengthening the role of Islam in governance.
-Regular instructors for him included Pengiran Abdul Rahim, a specialist in Islamic customs and ceremonies and knowledgeable about the faith.
+One of his mentors was Abdul Mokti Nasar.
+Regular instructors for him included Pengiran Abdul Rahim, a specialist in Islamic customs and ceremonies.

-At the palace, he was instructed in English language, religious knowledge, customs, and traditions while he was in the palace.
+At the palace, he was instructed in the English language, religious knowledge and customs.
 Pengiran Abdul Rahim, Shaykh Haji Abdul Halim, and T. F. Stalley were among his tutors.
 During this time, he studied Dikir Brunei (now called Dikir Saraful Anam), a form of traditional Bruneian vocal performance or chant, every day after supper until he became an expert in it.
-He had only four years of formal education.
+He had four years of formal education.